-Attempting a 50-day challenge for this year’s GameBlast20 event gave my other-half and I the perfect excuse to spend plenty of time with video games and each other.
-The idea was to get home from work in the evenings, be on Twitch for at least an hour and play as much as we could in just under two months.
+Attempting a 50-day challenge for the GameBlast20 event gave my other-half and I the perfect excuse to spend plenty of time with video games and each other.
+The idea was to get home in the evenings, be on Twitch for at least an hour and play as much as we could in two months.

 We weren’t entirely sure whether we’d succeed when we started out on Sunday, 05 January 2020, as adult responsibilities and work commitments have a habit of getting in the way of gaming.
 But somehow we made it through: despite it being tough sometimes and struggling so much with the last hours of the final 24-hour stream, we got to Sunday, 23 February 2020 in one piece.
 We might feel as though we can now sleep for days but a lot of positives came out of the event.